antonioribeiro/dev-box/docs/WhatsInTheBox.md

 ### Docker

-It's not installed by default, but you can enable installation in your hosts.ini file.
+It's not installed by default, but you can enable installation in your hosts file.

 ### Grunt